sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-s3-ecs-cross-account-setup.md

 ## Suggested setup

-We're going to use existing use case [/use-cases/org-existing-cloudtrail-ecs-vpc-subnet.md](./org-existing-cloudtrail-ecs-vpc-subnet.md), with some permission-related changes, due to the three-way cross-account scenario.
+We're going to use existing use case [/use-cases/org-existing-cloudtrail-ecs-vpc-subnet.md](./org-existing-cloudtrail-ecs-vpc-subnet.md), with some permission-related changes, due to the two-way cross-account scenario.

 Final scenario would be:

 - Management Account
-  - Cloudtrail-SNS
+  - Cloudtrail (no SNS)
 - Log-Archive Account
-  - Cloudtrail-S3 bucket
+  - Cloudtrail-S3 bucket with SQS event forward? event-bridge?
 - Member Account
   - Sysdig Secure for Cloud deployment

-It's important that all three resources (cloudtrail-sns, cloudtrail-s3 and sysdig workload), is **within same AWS_REGION**.
-Otherwise, contact us so we can alleviate this limitation.
+It's important that all required resources (cloudtrail-s3, cloudtrail-s3-??, and sysdig workload), is **within same AWS_REGION**.
+Otherwise, contact us, so we can alleviate this limitation.

 For network setup, please refer to [Sysdig SASS Region and IP Ranges Documentation](https://docs.sysdig.com/en/docs/administration/saas-regions-and-ip-ranges/).